What is domestic abuse?

-The majority of children witness the violence that is occurring and in 80% of cases they are in the same or the next room.
-In about half of all domestic violence situations, the children are also being directly abused themselves.
-Children living in households where domestic violence is occurring are now identified as “at risk” under the Adoption and Children Act 2002: from 31 January 2005, Section 120 of this act extended the legal definition of harming children to include harm suffered by seeing or hearing ill treatment of others.
+The majority of children witness the abuse that is occurring and in 80% of cases they are in the same or the next room.
+In about half of all domestic abuse situations, the children are also being directly abused themselves.
+Children living in households where domestic abuse is occurring are now identified as “at risk” under the Adoption and Children Act 2002: from 31 January 2005, Section 120 of this act extended the legal definition of harming children to include harm suffered by seeing or hearing ill-treatment of others.

-Children can “witness domestic violence” in many different ways.
+Children can “witness domestic abuse” in many different ways.
 For example,

-- They may be in the same room and may even get caught in the middle of an incident in an effort to make the violence stop;
+- They may be in the same room and may even get caught in the middle of an incident in an effort to make the abuse stop;

-- they may be in the room next door and hear the abuse or see their mother’s physical injuries following an incident of violence;
+- they may be in the room next door and hear the abuse or see their mother’s physical injuries following an incident of violence or abuse;

 - they may be forced to stay in one room or may not be allowed to play;